 Integration solutions have often been expensive, meaning they require a big upfront investment.
-They are slow to deploy, and take a lot of time to implement, plus and they are difficult to maintain and require additional resources to fix if something goes wrong.
+They are slow to deploy and take a lot of time to implement, plus they are difficult to maintain and require additional resources to fix if something goes wrong.

 Bridge Connector is looking to solve this problem by creating a model to allow any size healthcare organization to easily send data back and forth by providing a new type of solution: integration platform as a service.